 Instead of the wave tactics of Wolf 359, the Federation fleet seem to employ this on the Borg in Star Trek: First Contact, with arguably better results.

-This is the Empire's main strategy in Star Wars.
+This is the Empire's main strategy.
 Whether they be Stormtroopers on the ground or TIE Fighters in space, the Empire's strategy chiefly relies on overwhelming numbers, such that they go out of their way to ensure very few other tactics are used (for example, TIE fightercraft are rotated between pilots after every mission to ensure they aren't customized to a pilot's personal preferences).
 They will often supplement these forces with superweapons such as Death Stars or Super Star Destroyers; when this occurs, the main forces are simply used as a distraction or to cover potential escape routes (such as the Battle of Endor) while the Imps line up their main weapon for the kill.

 Both sides use this in the Clone War.
 Justified by the Separatists, since they had a limitless supply of cheap battledroids.
 Not so justified by the Republic, which was fighting a galactic war with fewer troops than some real third-world countries command.
 Worse is that the Clones are frequently shown to be most adept at maneuver warfare and combined-arms attacks, but are frequently just thrown away in infantry swarms.